logusivam/Tic-Tac-Toe/README.md

-# Tic-Tac-Toe Game (Player vs Computer)
+# Tic-Tac-Toe Game (Player vs Player)

-This project demonstrates how to create a Tic-Tac-Toe game where a player can play against the computer using HTML, CSS, and JavaScript.
-The game includes functionality for player moves, computer moves, game state management, and basic styles to make the game interactive and visually appealing.
+This project demonstrates how to create a Tic-Tac-Toe game where a player can play against the player using HTML, CSS, and JavaScript.
+The game includes functionality for player1 moves, player2 moves, game state management, and basic styles to make the game interactive and visually appealing.

 ## Demo